Shopify/polaris/polaris.shopify.com/content/design/icons/creating-icons.md

     Terminals are round.

-    Corner radius can go from 1 px to 3 px, depending on the object roundness.Joins must be rounded.
-Sharp corners are not allowed, except for intersections and cutouts.
+    Corner radius can vary from 1 px to 3 px, depending on the object's roundness.
+Terminals and joints are rounded.
+Sharp corners are not allowed, except in intersections and knockouts.

   </Column>
 </Row>